alexyandy2016/fractal/readme.md

 **`Caution`** Special care should be taken, the test should not be done against the production database.

-**`Note`** If you finished evaluating the example, don't forget to rollback the migration and re-comment the unnecessary lines
+**`Note`** If you finished evaluating the example, don't forget to rollback the migration and re-comment the unnecessary lines at `ApiServiceProvider`.

 ---